MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-manage-cert-requirements.md

   3. Click the **Subject Name** tab, and then click **Build from this Active Directory information**.
   4. In **Subject name format**, select a value other than **None**.

-- The computer certificate on the server chains to a trusted root certification authority (CA) and doesn't fail any of the checks that are performed by CryptoAPI and that are specified in the remote access policy or network policy.
+- The computer certificate on the server:
+  - chains to a trusted root certification authority (CA),

-- The computer certificate for the NPS or VPN server is configured with the Server Authentication purpose in Extended Key Usage (EKU) extensions.
-(The object identifier for Server Authentication is `1.3.6.1.5.5.7.3.1`.)
+  - includes the `Server Authentication` purpose in EKU extensions (the object identifier (OID) for `Server Authentication` is `1.3.6.1.5.5.7.3.1`),
+  - and passes:
+    - the checks that are performed by CryptoAPI, and
+    - the checks that are specified in the remote access policy or network policy

 - Configure the server certificate with the required cryptography setting: